SushanBasnet/IndividualStudy/README.md

 # IndividualStudy
 ## Individual study of Algorithms and Data Structures ##

 The overall purpose of the individual study is to explore more complex software programming concepts that is beyond the scope of ECE 309.
-Some of the topics I intend to cover include sorting algorithms, data structures and programming techniques and algorithms.
-The study can also help identify more relevant topics that can be integrated to ECE 309, or other courses in the CPE curriculum.
+Below is the list of topics that I have covered in the span of 4 months, which includes sorting algorithms, data structures and programming techniques and algorithms.
+This study can also help identify more relevant topics that can be integrated to ECE 309, or other courses in the CPE curriculum.

 ### Sorting Algorithms ###
 Nlog(N) Sorting Algorithms and their runtime complexity analysis (1-2 weeks)

-	* Implement Quicksort, Mergesort
+	* Implemente Quicksort and Mergesort

-	* Analyze runtime complexity
+	* Analyze runtime complexity with and without simulated data access latencies

 	* Discuss tradeoffs and optimize for best/worst/average case performance